 Alzheimer’s disease symptoms vary from person to person.
 Symptoms can go unnoticed for months.
 The symptoms usually develop slowly and progress over time.
 The initial damage spreads to a region in the brain called the hippocampus, which is key to retaining our memories.
 As more neurons die, damaged regions begin to shrink.
-By the final stage of Alzheimer’s, the patient’s brain is much smaller than normal.
+By the final stage of Alzheimer’s disease, the patient’s brain is much smaller than normal.
+Symptoms include:

 - Memory loss;

 - Disorientation – confusion about time and place;